Hacker Rank SQL Challenges Basic Select

 Pseudocode:

-1. Select only city field.
+- Select only

-SELECT city FROM station
+SELECT city FROM station WHERE REGEXP_LIKE(LOWER(city), '.[^aeiou]$') GROUP BY city;

 Weather Observation Station 11